 Not a fan of singing?
 Perfectly fine, you can read it out loud too.

 Given the fact you will be repeating after the singer, you will have a good base to learn from.

-Just like you've managed to overcome all those difficult grammar rules, perfected your writing skills and learned all those complicated words, you will manage to cross this bridge too.
+Just like you've managed to overcome all those difficult grammar rules, perfected your writing skills, and learned all those complicated words, you will manage to learn how to improve your English speaking skills as well.
 You will speak English fluently and confidently.